 D Aortic coarctation

-A 16-year-old healthy adolescent is involved in a schoolyard gang fight and stabbed in the chest with a knife in the left midclavicular line.
+A 16-year-old healthy adolescent is involved in a schoolyard gang fight and is stabbed in the chest with a knife in the left midclavicular line.
 He is taken to the emergency department and on arrival his blood pressure is barely obtainable.
 His lungs are clear to auscultation.
 His heart sounds are barely audible.
-Which of the following is the most likely acute condition that may preclude his survival?
+Which of the following is the most useful therapeutic approach for this boy?

 A 19-year-old woman has had increasing malaise for the past 5 months.
 On physical examination she has a cardiac murmur characterized by a mid systolic click.
 An echocardiogram demonstrates mitral insufficiency with upward displacement of one leaflet.
 There is aortic root dilation to 4 cm.
 She has a dislocated right ocular crystalline lens.
 A year later she dies suddenly and unexpectedly.
 The medical examiner finds a prolapsed mitral valve with elongation, thinning, and rupture of chordae tendineae.
 A mutation involving which of the following genes is most likely to be present in this patient?